 Related Reading: Why Does Ketchup on a Hot Dog Piss People Off?

 This is a tricky one, as taste is decidedly subjective.
-Most culinary-minded folks might cast their ballots for mustard, citing complexity of flavor, range of Haute options, and general French association But consider this 2004 New Yorker article, “The Ketchup Conundrum,” where Malcolm Gladwell uncovers that ketchup, specifically Heinz, is a rare food with extremely high “amplitude;” a word sensory experts use to describe flavors that are well-blended and balanced and “bloom” in the mouth.
+Most culinary-minded folks might cast their ballots for mustard, citing the complexity of flavor, range of Haute options, and general French association.
+But consider this 2004 New Yorker article, “The Ketchup Conundrum,” where Malcolm Gladwell uncovers that ketchup, specifically Heinz, is a rare food with extremely high “amplitude;” a word sensory experts use to describe flavors that are well-blended and balanced and “bloom” in the mouth.
 It’s a logical reason that other brands, large and small, struggle to make a dent in Heinz’s market share, and while mustard offers far more interesting and tasty versions of itself, good ketchup delivers “sweet, sour, salty, bitter, and umami flavors, harmoniously and all at once.”
 Let’s call it a draw.